Behaviors, Emotions And Feelings: How They Work Together

 The words “emotions” and “feelings” are often used interchangeably.
 However, they are not one and the same.
 While they are closely tied together, they are two different things.
-When you begin to understand precisely what they are, it can help you identify the impact that they have on your behavior.
+When you begin to understand precisely what they are, it can help you identify the impact they have on your behavior.
 This can be life-changing for helping you navigate successfully through life’s ups and downs.

 Emotions are not conscious.
 They are reactions that are produced in your physical body.
 They can be triggered by experiences that you’re having, as well as by your thoughts and memories.

 There has been some debate in research over the number of categories of emotions.
 Some researchers have found as many as 27 different categories.
 However, with some similarities between different emotions, they are often categorized as six basic emotions.
-They include happiness, surprise, fear, disgust, anger, and sadness.
+These include happiness, surprise, fear, disgust, anger, and sadness.

-Additional research has also found that when it comes to facial expressions, there is little difference between both anger and disgust, along with fear and surprise.
-This leaves us with the most basic list of emotions, including happiness, fear, anger, and sadness.
+Additional research has also found that when it comes to facial expressions, there is little difference between anger and disgust, along with fear and surprise.
+This leaves us with the most basic list of emotions: happiness, fear, anger, and sadness.

 Feelings, on the other hand, happen in our minds.
 They are conscious.
 And they are a reaction to the emotions that we are experiencing.
 Our feelings are based on our perception of the events and situations that are happening around us or within us.

 Because of this, people can experience the same situation and walk away feeling very differently from each other.

 Even the explanation of emotions and feelings make them sound very similar.
-The differences between the two basically break down to the fact that emotions happen as a result of a physical response within your brain.
+The differences between the two basically boil down to the fact that emotions happen as a result of a physical response within your brain.
 Feelings are what happens as a response to the emotional experience that you have.